jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 let ages = pipeOp(User.admins, List.map(u => u.age));
 ```

-`User.admins` appears first, but the type checker still analyzes the callback body _before_ evaluating the `map` function as a whole, so it still doesn't have enough information to know where `age` is coming from.
+`User.admins` appears first, but the type checker still analyzes the callback body _before_ evaluating the `map` function as a whole, so it still doesn't have enough information to know where the field `age` is coming from.

-### No annotations needed
+### Going with the flow

 With a data-first approach to API design, the need for a required annotation goes away: